H3llKa1ser/B00t2R00t/Methodology/Web Applications/SQLi.md

     -- The database truncates the input to admin and discards the extra characters -- If a user admin already exists, the attacker might be able to bypass authentication.

+## Stored Procedures

+### 1) Open SQL Server Management Studio, connect to the database, then go to:

+    DB_NAME -> Programmability -> Stored Procedures

+### 2) Find interesting stored procedures and press:

+    modify

+### 3) If you find anything interesting, open Visual Studio and load the entire solution of the web app.

+### 4) Try to find where the Stored Procedure is called within the code.

+### 5) Check which function is located, check variables, and where is it called by clicking on:

+    References

+### 6) Try to reproduce the vulnerability.